yegor256/blog/static/talks.md

 8 June 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/problems-with-chat-bots),
 [video](https://www.youtube.com/watch?v=vU_x6oK437I).
-It was a very big event with, I guess, about 1500 visitors and nine (!) tracks.
+It was a very big event with, I'd guess, 1,500 visitors and nine (!) tracks.
-What was good is that they paid for all travel expenses and the venue was really modern.
+What was good was they paid for all travel expenses, and the venue was really modern.
 Aside from that, everything else was not so good.
-There was no focus in content, the audience wasn't prepared at all, there were many sponsor boothes, but a total lack of attention to the content.
-Besides that, I haven't even met organizers.
+There was no focus on content, the audience wasn't prepared at all, and there were many sponsor booths.
+Besides that, I never even met the organizers.

 <div class="talk-event"/>
 <aside class="venue-rate orange">C+</aside>
 <img src="https://i.ytimg.com/vi/APCUGQlkO3U/mqdefault.jpg" class="past-talk" alt="ITEM 2016"/>
-OOP is Dead?
+OOP Is Dead?
 Not Yet!;
 [ITEM 2016](http://item.com.ua/?utm_source=yegorbugayenko&amp;utm_medium=blog&amp;utm_campaign=item2016#speakers);
 Dnipro, Ukraine;
 3 June 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/oop-is-dead-not-yet),
 [video](https://www.youtube.com/watch?v=APCUGQlkO3U).
-There were about 400 people, 2-3 tracks and a terrible venue.
+There were about 400 people, two or three tracks, and a terrible venue.
 Seriously, the place was a total disaster, even though it's a newly built conference center.
 The sound, the location of rooms, the after-talk areas&mdash;everything was uncomfortable.
-Also, the content was not really well selected.
-They invited a few star speakers just because of their names, which usually is a mistake.
+Also, the content was not really well-selected.
+They invited a few star speakers just because of their names, which is usually a mistake.
-The after-party was good though.
-It seemed that organizers tried to do this event with love, but the venue and speakers, unfortunately, didn't play along.
+The after-party was good, though.
+It seemed that the organizers tried to do this event with love, but the venue and speakers, unfortunately, didn't play along.

 <div class="talk-event"/>
 <img src="https://i.ytimg.com/vi/sZoJ3gO4PSo/mqdefault.jpg" class="past-talk" alt="ITEM 2016"/>
-Your CEO or your programmer is the boss?;
+Is Your CEO or Your Programmer the Boss?;
 [ITEM 2016](http://item.com.ua/?utm_source=yegorbugayenko&amp;utm_medium=blog&amp;utm_campaign=item2016#speakers);
 Dnipro, Ukraine;
 2 June 2016;